Yuukinaesa/LandmarkClassification-Streamlit/README.md

 # LandmarkClassification
-This application was developed to promote Indonesian tourism, allowing tourists to discover the various landmarks in Indonesia.
-These landmarks serve not only as attractions for local and international tourists but also as symbols of the identity of their respective cities or regions.
-Therefore, it is crucial to preserve and maintain these landmarks as part of Indonesia's cultural heritage.
+This web application was developed to promote Indonesian tourism, allowing tourists to discover the various landmarks in Indonesia.

 https://landmarkindonesia.streamlit.app/